PescadorDeIlusoes/PescadorDeIlusoes/README.md

 - I’m interested in RPGs/Games/Programing
 - I’m currently learning Java Script
 - I’m looking to collaborate on RPG making/Gaming
-- How to reach me: my discord Edwin#something i forgot
+- How to reach me: my discord Edwin#3136

 <!---
 PescadorDeIlusoes/PescadorDeIlusoes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.